joseph-a-levine/authoring/_older/november_2022.md

 My two smaller lectures, microeconomics and econometrics, each meet twice a week in Seminar Room C of the Manor Road Building.{% marginfigure "mrb" "assets/img/mrb.jpg" "The website manchesterhistory.net inexplicably has a page with the most complete history of the MRB, completed in 2004, including quotes from the architects proposal: ''the colouring and 'natural' finish of the concrete also compliment the natural sandstone of Oxford's historic buildings.''" %} There are many unkind things I could say about the MRB

+Netlify deprecated Xanadu whatever *and they never emailed me about it*.

 ## Contents
 1. [Reading](#reading)
 2. [Listening](#listening)